Click here to go to www.uci.edu Registrar's Office UC Irvine Home Page

 Only one original diploma (per degree) is issued per student.
 The Registrar's Office does not retain a copy of your diploma.
 If an employer or institution requests a copy of your diploma, we can issue an official transcript or verification that will state your degree awarded and award date.

 Diplomas that are not picked up or mailed to the student after ten years will be destroyed.
 If your diploma has been destroyed, a replacement diploma will be issued free of charge.
-Mailing fees still apply.
-Replacement of destroyed diplomas will take three months to receive and will bear a reissue date and the signatures of current state and University officials.
+Replacement of destroyed diplomas will take four to six weeks to receive and will bear a reissue date and the signatures of current state and University officials.